superpermutators/superperm/DistributedChaffinMethod/README.md

 `Finish task & quit`, which continues with the current task until it is completed, or `Give up task & quit` which stops work on the task immediately and tells the server to assign it to someone else, before quitting.

-The Java client does not read or write any files at all, though a log of its interactions with the server is available in a scrolling text box at the top of the application's window.
+The Java client does not read or write any files at all.
+A log of its interactions with the server is available in a scrolling text box at the top of the application's window.

+### Java security

+Depending on your operating system and security settings, you might receive warnings against running a file downloaded from the internet.
+To override these, you might need to open the jar file the first time by right-clicking it once and choosing `Open`, rather than double-clicking.

+If you have any concerns yourself about the security of the program, you can verify that it will run in "sandbox" mode by typing the following into a command line (assuming the jar file has been placed in the current directory):

+`jar xf DCM.jar META-INF/MANIFEST.MF`

+This will extract the manifest file from the jar and place it in the file `META-INF/MANIFEST.MF`.
+If you examine this file with a text editor, you can check that the `Permissions` property listed in the manifest is `sandbox`, which means the Java application will be run **without** the permission to read or write any files on your computer.

+## Windows ready-to-run client and scripts

+A precompiled client for 64-bit versions of Windows is available in the Windows64 folder of the repository.
+Follow the instructions in the
+`README` file inside that folder to install and use this client, along with scripts that automate the process of starting and stopping or quitting the program.

 ## Building and testing the C client